 There are more than 20 corneal dystrophies, diseases that can cause structural problems with the cornea.
 Some of the most common are:

 Map-dot-fingerprint dystrophy is the abnormal appearance of the basement membrane of the epithelium of the cornea.
 As this membrane that separates the epithelium and stroma grows irregularly (thicker in some places, thinner in others), irregularities in the cornea appear, resembling maps, dots, and small fingerprints.

-Map-dot-fingerprint dystrophy usually affects adults between the ages of 40 and 70.
-It also affects children as a result of heredity.
-It is usually painless and causes no vision loss, and sometimes clears up without treatment.
+Map-dot-fingerprint dystrophy usually affects adults over age 40.
+It is usually painless and causes no vision loss, and can improve without treatment.
 In some cases, however, epithelial erosion may occur.
-Epithelial erosion can expose the nerves lining the cornea, causing severe pain, particularly when waking in the morning.
-The cornea's normal curvature may be altered, causing astigmatism.
+Epithelial erosion can expose the nerves lining the cornea, causing severe pain, particularly when awakening in the morning.
+The cornea's normal curvature may be altered causing astigmatism and nearsightedness/farsightedness.

 As the cornea is altered, vision may be blurry and accompanied by: